Lawrence, Kansas: In popular culture

-The city served as the setting for a number of science fiction writer James Gunn's novels, including The Immortals (1964), which was the basis for the ABC television movie and TV series The Immortal (1969–1971).

 Lawrence is a setting in the 1983 television movie The Day After, and parts of the movie were filmed in the city.

-Sam and Dean Winchester, the protagonists of the Supernatural TV series, are from Lawrence, and the city has been referenced numerous times throughout the show's history.
-Eric Kripke, the creator of Supernatural, decided to have the two brothers be from Lawrence because of its closeness to Stull Cemetery, a location famous for its urban legends.
+Sam and Dean Winchester, the protagonists of Supernatural, are from Lawrence, and the city has been referenced numerous times throughout the show's history.

 Lawrence was destroyed in the 2006 TV Series Jericho.

 American folk singer Josh Ritter's song "Lawrence KS" is on the 2002 album Golden Age of Radio.
 Cross Canadian Ragweed's 2007 album Mission California features the song "Lawrence", which was inspired by a homeless family the band encountered near Christmas while visiting the town.

 Lawrence's Meadowbrook Apartments residential complex is the default starting point for the map program Google Earth.
 This location was set by Brian McClendon, a 1986 graduate of the University of Kansas and director of engineering for Google Earth, who lived in the complex as a child.